todogroup/guides/creating-an-open-source-program.md

 Unless your open source projects are housed at a neutral foundation, you’ll want toRules that set out procedures for your company to receive contributions to your own open source projects from external developers are particularly important.

-*"You actually don't want to be the only people contributing to your open source project.
-You want to have people outside your company contribute to your open source project, because at the end of the day, there's no way to hire all the smartest people in the world.** **It's impossible.
-Even if you're Google, it's impossible." *- [Chris Aniszczyk](https://twitter.com/cra?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), COO of the Cloud Native Computing Foundation.
+> "You actually don't want to be the only people contributing to your open source project.
+You want to have people outside your company contribute to your open source project, because at the end of the day, there's no way to hire all the smartest people in the world.
+It's impossible.
+Even if you're Google, it's still impossible." - [Chris Aniszczyk](https://twitter.com/cra?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), COO of the Cloud Native Computing Foundation.

 That is, of course, one of the benefits of putting your company's open source code out into other communities and to inviting other developers to establish an interest in your own projects.
 Because in the grand scheme of things, even though they are not officially your employees, you can have brilliant people working on your company's code from around the world, making it better and expanding its capabilities.
 This kind of collaboration is important for companies and is a common focus for many open source program offices.